openaire/guidelines-data-archives/docs/field_alternateidentifier.rst

 **OpenAIRE Data Guidelines v Differentiation**

-* Registering landing pages and download pages is newly introduced in the current Guideline version.
+* Registering landing pages and download pages is newly introduced in the current guideline version.
 * alternateIdentifier_ is *recommended* in this version instead of *optional*.